National Zoological Park (United States): Mei Xiang and Tian Tian

+Bao Li and Qing Bao

 On May 29, 2024, the zoo announced the acquirement of male Bao Li and female Qing Bao from the Shenshuping Base and Dujiangyan Base in China respectively.
-The pair arrived at the zoo on October 15, 2024 following a 19-hour flight from China.
-The Giant Pandas, Bao Li and Qing Bao will make their public debut on January 24th, 2025, and zoo members can see Bao Li and Qing Bao early from January 10th, 2025 - January 19th, 2025.
+The pair arrived at the zoo on October 15, 2024, following a 19-hour flight from China.
+The Giant Pandas, Bao Li and Qing Bao will make their public debut on January 24, 2025, and zoo members can see Bao Li and Qing Bao early from January 10, 2025 - January 19, 2025.
 To feed the two pandas, the Zoo uses a "farm-to-table approach".
 Throughout the week, Zoo staff harvest bamboo from "undisclosed locations" in the Washington, D.C. area by hand, transport it to the Zoo, rinse and maintain its freshness with automatic water misters, and leave the bamboo at the pandas' preferred resting locations.
 The pandas sometimes prefer certain types of bamboo over others, so the staff always pick multiple species.
 Leftover bamboo is used to feed other herbivores at the Zoo.
 The pandas also receive "panda bread", a steamed mixture of "soybean, rice, and corn flours" developed in China.